MK-Scribe/the_70_books/copied_texts/_book_of_the_words_of_jacob/README.md

 We identify all books sourced from the Mormon religion as fraudulent (or heretical, in older terminology).

+# Warning: This book might be affiliated with "The Book of Mormon: Another Testament of Jesus Christ"

+The title of the Book of Mormon: **"Another Testament of Jesus Christ"** brings to mind a significant biblical warning:

+"I marvel that ye are so soon removed from him that called you into the grace of Christ unto **another gospel**:
+Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
+But though we, or an angel from heaven, **preach any other gospel** unto you than that which we have preached unto you, let him be accursed.
+As we said before, so say I now again, if any man preach any other gospel unto you than that ye have received, let him be accursed."

+Considering that the Book of Mormon was purportedly dictated by an angel, this passage from the Bible suggests it might match the description of an accursed message and messenger.
+Readers are advised to approach texts of Mormon origin with discernment, keeping in mind this biblical warning.

 ## AI Generated Summary

 ### The Book of the Words of Jacob (Mormon Book of Jacob)